By Angela O’Shaughnessy

 Resources and Further Reading

 Responding to Racism Guide: How to Report Racism and Where to Find Help is a guide for people who have experienced or witnessed racism, and/or those supporting them.
-The guide is packed with practical information on where and how to report racist crime, discrimination, racism online and in the media and how to address and respond to it.
+The guide is packed with practical information on where and how to report a racist crime, discrimination, racism online and in the media and how to address and respond to it.
 The last chapter lists various organisations providing legal, emotional and specialised support for victims of racism.
 The Guide is accompanied by the Responding to Racism Blog providing information on responding to racism in an interactive, electronic format.

 Pathways to Being Well.
 Mental Health Guide for Ethnic Minorities in Ireland is an informative guide on finding support when dealing with isolation or discrimination.
 Developed by Cairde.